Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/lightning_in_15_minutes.rst

    class LitWorker(L.LightningWork):
       def run(self):
-         message = """
-         ANY python code can run here such as:
+         message = """ANY python code can run here such as:
                      - train a model
                      - launch a deployment server
                      - label data
                      - run a react app, dash app, streamlit app, etc...
                      - start a jupyter notebook
-         - subprocess.Popen('echo run any shell script, python scripts or non python files')
+                     - subprocess.Popen('echo run any shell script, python scripts or non python files')""" print(message)
-         """
-         print(message)

    # uses 1 cloud GPU (or your own hardware)